testdasi/openvpn-hyrosa/README.md

     * You will need to set each device DNS to the docker IP.
     * Alternatively, you can set your router DHCP to set DNS to the docker IP.
   * SOCKS/HTTP_PROXY_PORT: use these proxies if you want to exit through your VPN.
 Useful if you need to route other apps (e.g. Sonarr/Radarr) through the same VPN exit.
-  * USENET_HTTP_PORT/USENET_HTTPS_PORT/TORRENT_GUI_PORT/SEARCHER_GUI_PORT: use these to access the GUI of SABnzbdPlus, Deluge and NZBHydra2.
+  * USENET_HTTP_PORT/USENET_HTTPS_PORT/TORRENT_GUI_PORT/SEARCHER_GUI_PORT: use these to access the GUI of SABnzbdPlus, Flood (rTorrent) and NZBHydra2.
   * The docker port mappings map host ports to docker ports.
 The docker ports are determined by the aforementioned PORT variables.
 So if you change the docker variables, you should also change the port mappings accordingly.
-* Pre-configured NZBHydra2 will *attempt* drop torrent / nzb files into the respective "black holes", which Deluge / SABnzbdPlus can pick up automagically.
+* Pre-configured NZBHydra2 will *attempt* drop torrent / nzb files into the respective "black holes", which rTorrent / SABnzbdPlus can pick up automagically.

 ## Usage
     docker run -d \